 For a long time, I thought that I was alone in my experience.
 But since I have been talking to other women, I’ve found that so many women feel powerless to their birth experience.
 Needless to say, I am a major advocate of the natural birth movement that is going on in the world right now.
 I am not sure that raising children is my cup of tea.
 Raising a child has proven to be much, much harder than I could have ever anticipated, especially seeing as how children can be so triggering to someone who has experienced child abuse.
 But I would be lying if I didn’t admit that some part of me desperately wants to know first hand that the experience can be different.
 Part of me wants to experience what it is like to spontaneously conceive a child out of love.
 And part of me desperately wants to know what it feels like to have a beautiful, completely natural pregnancy and subsequent birth experience.
 If I had to do it all over again, I would do a lot of things differently.
 When people ask Mark what he would have done differently, he smiles and says “I wouldn’t have taken her to the first doctor’s visit”.
 And that about sums it up.

 We have the tendency to feel as if we are failing unless the reality that we are creating for ourselves is perfect.
 We have the tendency to feel as if we are failing whenever our lives don’t play out according to our original fairy tale plan.
 And what’s worse, we have the tendency to think that everyone else is creating a perfect life for themselves whilst we are the only ones who can’t seem to get it right.
-This was the story that I told myself when I saw the picture of that newborn baby this morning.
-But in reality, I have no way of knowing whether their birth experience was much better for them than it was for me.
-I have no way of knowing if their marriage will last.
-I have no way of knowing for sure that I won’t experience the exact kind of pregnancy and birth that I want to experience some day.
-And so, I say that we should live our lives from wherever we are today, instead of comparing our lives to where we think our lives should be.
+But in reality, you have no way of knowing whether that is actually the case or not.
+And so, we should live our lives from wherever we are today, instead of comparing our lives to where we think our lives should be.
 We should stop trying to maintain the façade that our lives are perfect, and begin to tell the truth about where we really are.
 When I am able to look back objectively, I think that if my life had unfolded according to my plan, I wouldn’t like the person I turned into half as much.